IcedWatermelonJuice/FS-SEI/PSPD/README.md

 ## FS-SEI Based on RFD
-* The code corresponds to the paper "Few-Shot Specific Emitter Identification Method Based on Phase Shift Prediction and Decoupling".
+* The code corresponds to the paper "Enhanced Few-Shot Specific Emitter Identification via Phase Shift Prediction and Decoupling", which has been accepted by IEEE Transactions on Cognitive Communications and Networking (TCCN).

 ## Contact
 * E-mail: [1023010411@njupt.edu.cn](mailto:1023010411@njupt.edu.cn).

 ## The code and source files will be uploaded later.
+* 2024.07.26: Part of the code and source files has been uploaded, and the remaining files are still being organized.